chrisdev/wagtail-cookiecutter-foundation/README.rst

 Manual Setup
 ^^^^^^^^^^^^^

-You can also set up your project manually.
+You can also set up your development environment manually.
-Firstly, start your command shell and change to the new projects directory.
+Firstly, start your command shell and change to the new project's directory.
 So on Linux or OS X ::

    cd project_repo